kaazing/gateway/doc/internal-network/p_network_addresses.md

 1. Configure network protocol bindings for all services.

     You can specify default values for the accept options for all services.
-If you then specify values for the [accept-options](../admin-reference/r_conf_service.md#accept-options-and-connect-options) on a particular service, the service accept options supercede the default values with your specified values.
-If there are no explicit `accept-options` for a particular service, the service uses these default values.
-Using the `protocol.bind` within the [service-defaults](../admin-reference/r_conf_serv_defs.md) element in the `gateway-config.xml`, you can configure network protocol bindings for all services.
+If you then specify values for the [accept-options](../admin-reference/r_conf_service.md#accept-options-and-connect-options) on a particular service, then the service `accept-options` supercede the default values with your specified values.
+If there are no explicit `accept-options` for a particular service, then the service uses these default values.
+By using the `protocol.bind` element within the [service-defaults](../admin-reference/r_conf_serv_defs.md) element in the `gateway-config.xml`, you can configure network protocol bindings for all services.

-    The following example shows `ssl.encryption` disabled, `ws.maximum.message.size` set to `256k`, and sample network protocol bindings, just above the default `mime-mapping` entries, as shown in lines 2 through 9:
+    The following example shows `ssl.encryption` disabled, `ws.maximum.message.size` set to `256k`, and several network protocol bindings (`ws.bind`, `wss.bind`, `http.bind`, and `https.bind`):

     ``` xml
     <service-defaults>